onlyfatness/onlyfatness/_posts/2025-06-01-kronenbourg.md

 author: OnlyFatness
 ---

-Fatness enoughing a cold can of Kronenbourg 1664.
+Fatness enjoying a cold can of Kronenbourg 1664.

 ![Kronenbourg](/assets/img/fatness-kronenbourg.jpg)